Kwon Won-il: Background

-Kwon was born on June 24, 1996 in Daejeon, South Korea's fifth-largest city, about 150 kilometers south of the capital of Seoul.
-His martial arts journey began when he joined his elementary school’s taekwondo team, where he showed natural talent and advanced beyond provincial competitions to participate in the national youth tournament.

-However, Kwon was far from a model student.
-He quit taekwondo when he graduated from elementary school, citing a lack of direction and getting into fights with other students.
-Eventually, he was ordered to be transferred to another school.
+Kwon was born on June 24, 1996, in Daejeon, South Korea.
+He started training martial arts when he joined his elementary school’s taekwondo team, progressing from participating in provincial competitions to the national youth tournament.
+He quit taekwondo when he graduated from elementary school, citing a lack of direction.
+Eventually, he was ordered to be transferred to another school after getting into fights with other students.
 After being informed of the news, his mother cried in front of the school's principal, and Kwon was motivated to better himself.

 Mixed martial arts career

 Early career

 Kwon started his professional MMA career in 2014, fighting primarily in South Korea and Japan.
-He amassed a record of 5–0 prior to his signing with ONE Championship.
+He amassed a record of 4–0 prior to his signing with ONE Championship.